discos/doc/developer/protocols/backends.rst

-:ref:`backend-protocol-stop`              stop the acquisition [at a given time] :ref:`backend-protocol-set-section`       configure a section of the backend :ref:`backend-protocol-cal-on`            (de)activate the calibration mark
+:ref:`backend-protocol-stop`              stop the acquisition [at a given time] :ref:`backend-protocol-set-section`       configure a section of the backend :ref:`backend-protocol-cal-on`            (de)activate the calibration mark :ref:`backend-protocol-set-filename`      tell the backend the output file name
 ========================================= ========================================

 Handshake